MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/configure-endpoints-non-windows-windows-defender-advanced-threat-protection.md

 You'll need to know the exact Linux distros and macOS versions that are compatible with Windows Defender ATP for the integration to work.

 You'll need to take the following steps to onboard non-Windows machines:
-1. Turn on third-party integration
+1. Turn on third-party integration.
+2. Follow instructions provided by the third-party tool.
-2. Run a detection test
+3. Run a detection test.

 ## Turn on third-party integration